awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 1. Enter a name and description for your security group, or leave the default name and description\.
 This new security group contains a rule that allows traffic to the port that you configured your load balancer to use\.
 If you specified a different port for the health checks, you must choose **Add Rule** to add a rule that allows inbound traffic to that port as well\.
 **Note**
-You should also assign this security group to container instances in your service, or another security group with the same rules\.
+Also assign this security group to container instances in your service, or another security group with the same rules\.
 ![\[Select security groups\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/AddInstanceVPC_SGroups.png)

 1. Choose **Next: Configure Security Settings** to go to the next page in the wizard\.